autoit-gui-skeleton/ags-wrapper-json/README.md

 ## Install

 We assume that you have already install [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/lang/en/), for example with [Chocolatey](https://chocolatey.org/).
-We recommend you to install AGS-wrapper-json with Yarn.
-Just type in the root folder of your project where the `package.json` is saved :
+We recommend you to install it with Yarn.
+To do this, just type in the root folder of your project where the `package.json` is saved :

 ```
 λ  yarn add @autoit-gui-skeleton/ags-wrapper-json --modules-folder vendor
 ```

-The package is installed into the `./vendor` directory, and to use it in your AutoIt program, you need to include this library with:
+This package is installed into the `./vendor` directory.
+To use it in your AutoIt program, you need to include this library with this instruction:

 ```autoit
 #include 'vendor/@autoit-gui-skeleton/ags-wrapper-json/JSON.au3'